Justinlf55/Newflix/README.md

 ![Sign In](https://github.com/Justinlf55/Newflix/blob/master/app/assets/images/signin.gif?raw=true)

 For both creation of a user and to sign in for an existing user, a form is used to verify the input information.
-Specified functions in the frontend compact data from the login or sign up forms into JSON objects, which then are sent to the backend through the proper AJAX route.
-The data then triggers the corresponding backend route, through the controller, and eventually directed and saved in the User table in the PostgreSQL database.
+Specified functions in the frontend compact data from the login or sign up forms into JSON objects, passed through the Redux.JS cycle (action functions, reducers, etc), then are sent to the backend through the proper AJAX route after .
+The data then triggers the corresponding backend route, through the controller, and eventually is directed and saved in the User table in the PostgreSQL database.

 ```
 handleSubmit(e) {